jared-richard-clarke/student/notes/pratt-parser/crockford.md

         return x;
     };

-    // "[An infix operator] has a led method that weaves the token object
+    // "[An infix operator] has a `led` method that weaves the token object
     // into a tree whose two branches (first and second) are the operand
     // to the left of the [operator] and the operand to the right.
 The left
-    // operand is passed into the led, which then obtains the right operand
+    // operand is passed into the `led`, which then obtains the right operand
-    // by calling the expression function."
+    // by calling the `expression` function."

     let infix = function (id, bp, led) {
         let s = symbol(id, bp);